sassoftware/viya4-iac-aws/docs/user/IAC-Overview.md

       - Allow all outbound traffic from this security group
     - Create an ingress rule for the workers
       - Allow communication between all worker security groups
+      - Allow all worker nodes to communicate with each other
     - Create a rule that allows traffic from the cluster security group to the worker security group
       - Protocol: TCP
       - From: 1025